 Moderation does not preclude bold strokes and heroic leaps.

-In fact, with moderation as the culture, bold steps have fewer unknown hurdles and big decisions have a more solid base of support.
+As moderation clears the view, bold steps have fewer unknown hurdles.
+Big decisions have a more solid base of support.

 Moderation counterbalances risk.

-Moderation is the force of balance.
-It’s the keen perception and discernment of when and where to move without careening out of control.
-Therein lays its greatness.
+Moderation is the power of balance.
+It’s the keen perception and good judgment of where and when to move without careening out of control.
+That is its greatness.